 |---|---|---|---|

-| Money | Total cash balance and currency | £12,500 — bank accounts | Shows liquidity and income potential |
+| Money | Total cash balance and currency | £12,500 — bank accounts | Shows liquidity and potential income |

-| Shares | Company name, number, class, approx value | Acme Ltd, 1,000 A-class, £8,000 | Affects capital gains and dividends |
+| Shares | Company name, number, class, approx value | Acme Ltd, 1,000 A-class, £8,000 | Affects CGT on disposal and dividend income tax |

-| Business interests | Business name, address, description, approx value | Smith Farm Ltd — trading, £40,000 | May create trading or rental income |
+| Business interests | Business name, address, description, approx value | Smith Farm Ltd — trading, £40,000 | May create trading income or qualify for BPR |

-| Property / land | Address, full value, percentage held | 12 High St, £250,000, 50% | Key for SDLT and capital tax calculations |
+| Property / land | Address, full value, percentage held | 12 High St, £250,000, 50% | Key for SDLT, CGT and IHT calculations |

 How to register your charitable investment trust using HMRC’s online service